WayneNani/lybie-places-of-unity/content/service/_index.md

 title = "Service"
 +++

-You are interested in having a place of unity and in supporting the network worldwide!?

-You still have questions?
+You are interested in a place of unity and you still have questions?

-Feel free to contact me for individual consulting and further information by using <br> the contact form below!
+You´re welcome to contact me by using the contact form below!

-Thank you!
+I´m looking forward to your inquiry!